Documentation Index

 Next, rebuild your app as described in the “Adding custom native code” guide.

-Customize the Cello Referral component
+Customize the Cello Referral Component

 The Cello React Native allows for various levels of customization to better fit into your app’s design and flow.
 One of the main components you might want to customize is the Referral component